GenAI accelerates call center training, boosts agent skills: McKinsey

 Current training methods in call centers are slow, expensive, and fail to prepare agents for real-world interactions.
 It takes four to six months for new hires to reach peak performance, which costs companies 5% to 10% of their total expenditure on agents.

-Most of the training is generic; not tailored to individual skill gaps, which results in poor performance and stagnant metrics.
+Most of the training is generic, not tailored to individual skill gaps, which results in poor performance and stagnant metrics.
 Agents are often ill-equipped, and learning in the classroom usually fails to translate well to handling live calls.

 AI-powered simulations deliver faster, smarter training